vweisner/ChipDev/README.txt

-ChipDev Resource Compiler (chipres) - Compiles Resource Files to Object Files ChipDev Resource Editor (chipresedit) Edit Resource Files used for various ROMs and Executables ChipDev ROM Copy (chipromcp) - Copy ROMs to your chip easily ChipDev Samples (chipsamples) - Pre-built sample executables for comparing your build and the master build (code is under /Chips/[creator]/[model number]/examples)
+ChipDev Resource Compiler (chipres) - Compiles Resource Files to Object Files ChipDev Resource Editor (chipresedit) Edit Resource Files used for various ROMs and Executables ChipDev ROM Copy (chipromcp) - Copy ROMs to your chip easily ChipDev ROM Writer (chipromwrite) - Copy ROMs from your chip for easy backup or rewrite your chip's ROM ChipDev Samples (chipsamples) - Pre-built sample executables for comparing your build and the master build (code is under /Chips/[creator]/[model number]/examples)
 ChipDev Sed-like Tool (chipsed) - A Sed-like tool for ChipDev ChipDev Shell (chipsh) - A POSIX shell for development